ohstany/lol/README.md

 $ npm i # or yarn
 $ npm run dev # or yarn dev | to start project in development environment
 ```
+Than go to the browser and access http://localhost:3000/

 ## Create production